capprogram/2017bootcamp-general/bootstrap.md

 # Bootstrapping Tutorial
 by Sheila Kannappan and Rohan Isaac

 Bootstrapping can be used to estimate uncertainties in any kind of statistic by recalculating it repeatedly with the input data set resampled each time (with replacement, so [2, 7, 8, 4, 11] could become [7, 11, 11, 4, 2]).
-In this activity we will see bootstrapping used to measure (i) the uncertainty in a correlation test result, (ii) the uncertainty in the standard deviation of a data set, and (iii) the uncertainty in a fitted parameter.
+In what follows we will see bootstrapping used to measure (i) the uncertainty in a correlation test result, (ii) the uncertainty in the standard deviation of a data set, and (iii) the uncertainty in a fitted parameter.
+Consult Section 4.5 of the Ivezic et al. textbook for further discussion on both the bootstrap and the jackknife, a less common alternative.

 ## Part I: Method Analysis